About the Knowledge Engineering Group

 This website should give you a brief overview of the research topics addressed, people involved, participation and coordination of projects, regular research seminars and KEG's publications.

-- 2013-09-23: The Workshop on Data Mining on Linked Data (DMoLD'13), with Linked Data Mining Challenge, will be held during the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, ECML PKDD 2013, in Prague, with P. Berka and V. Svátek among the co-chairs.
-See also: Workshop homepage
+- 2013-09-23: The Workshop on Data Mining on Linked Data (DMoLD'13), with Linked Data Mining Challenge, has been held during the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, ECML PKDD 2013, in Prague, with P. Berka and V. Svátek among the co-chairs.
+The workshop attracted the highest number of pre-registered among all the 12 ECML/PKDD workshops, and ignited interesting discussions.
+See also: Workshop homepage, Blogpost about DMoLD'13

 Complete list of history is available as well.